learn-thrive-group

 Make sure that you are recording with high-quality audio and reasonable video.
 Please place the camera 45 degrees to your right so we can see your slide and your embouchure.
 We also request that your audition recordings be done in a single take.

-Those submitting recorded auditions will be asked to do a 24-hour turnaround sight-reading.
-This means they will have 24 hours to send in a recording after receiving it.
+Those submitting recorded auditions will be asked to do a one-day turnaround sight-reading.
+This means they will have one day to send in a recording after receiving it.
 Normally this would take place in the week before the audition date.

 Virtual interview: The recorded audition will be followed by a virtual interview with the faculty on the virtual experience day.
 Please be prepared to ask questions related to trombone studies at ASU, answer interview questions, and complete sight-reading on your instrument.